 The bathymetry and topographical measurements were merged to set up a terrain model of the fish pass and downstream reach at Freudenau.
 This will be used as a basis for a numerical model.
 A 2D-TELEMAC model of the fish pass was set up and combined with a simple habitat modelling approach.
-Using Flow3D, a more sophisticated hybrid 2D and 3D combined numerical model was created, coupling hydro-thermo-chemical-mechanical modelling.
+Using Flow3D, a more sophisticated 3D numerical model was created, coupling hydro-thermo-chemical-mechanical processes.
+The spatial extent of the simulation area was responsible for the relatively coarse calculation grid of 2 x 2 x 1 m.